Collection policy documents should be read in conjunction with the University Library Strategic Directions 2015-2020:

 Back to top

-4.1 The Library's collections may be accessed by staff and students of the University.
+4.1 Library collections are accessible to staff and students of the University.
 Other groups may also access the collections as far as licenses/contractual conditions permit.
+Walk-in users may access the physical collections.

-4.4 The Library's collections are supplemented by providing access to document delivery and inter-library loan services for those eligible.
+4.5 Library collections are supplemented by providing access to document delivery and inter-library loan services for eligible users.

-4.5 The Library will facilitate the searching of, and access to, its collections and resources.
+4.6 The Library will facilitate the searching of, and access to, its collections and resources.
+To enhance discoverability and enable usage, the Library’s physical and online collections are documented and searchable through OneSearch, on the Library website.

 Back to top